AI compute market signals and learning

 What are AI model benchmarks?

-Learn what AI model benchmarks are, what they measure, and why benchmark results can become AI compute market signals.
+Learn what AI model benchmarks measure, where they mislead, and why benchmark results can become compute demand and cost signals.

 Plain-English definition